.

 DW FACTS

-- by Dark Watcher
+by Dark Watcher

 Emerson Arcadia 2001 was supposed to be the Atari 2600 killer.
 A great console with great games.
-Unfortunately they fell prey to complete lack of third party development, and the lack of arcade game titles.
+Unfortunately they fell prey to complete lack of third party development and the lack of arcade game titles.
 Similar to other consoles before it, they were forced to release arcade clones.

 The system didn't grasp much attention and soon found its way to the bargain bin at the cost of $99.
-The release of the Colecovision months later sealed the Arcadia's fate.
+The release of the ColecoVision months later sealed the Arcadia's fate.
 The Emerson Arcadia 2001 died after only a year and a half with 35 game releases.
 Most never recall it existed.
-Many clones of it (such as the Leonardo were released across the world though.
+Many clones of it (such as the Leonardo) were released across the world though.
 It was also licensed and distributed in Japan by Bandai for 19,800 yen.

 FACT: In an attempt to boost the system in advertisements, the Emerson Arcadia was said to have 24K of system RAM.
-This is actually a huge lie, and the single largest reason for historians and researchers to be VERY cautious about taking any sales-related statements at face value.
+This is actually a huge lie and the single largest reason for historians and researchers to be VERY cautious about taking any sales-related statements at face value.

 HANDS ON REVIEW

-- by Marriott_Guy (08-Jun-08)
+by Marriott_Guy

 In 1982, Emerson Radio Corporation decided to enter the video game hardware arena with their release of the Arcadia 2001.
 Better known for their development of affordable electronic products, this move was not entirely a big surprise.
 Emerson was always looking for market niches to penetrate to utilize their existing electronics manufacturing team.
 As with their previous releases of low-end, price friendly electrical component ventures, the Arcadia 2001 would eventually suffer the same fate.

 The Arcadia 2001 is not necessarily a bad looking machine.
 The sturdy, brown plastic housing has a nice accent of wood grain trimming (which was very popular at that time).
 The console sports a very clean user interface, located in the front and center of the unit.
 Soft, rounded, gold colored buttons provide easy access to the main systems functions (Reset, Select, Option, Start).
 The square shaped Power button that flanks these buttons to the right does not really quite fit into the scheme - almost as if this was an afterthought of the chassis design team.
-The two, non-detachable keypads (Intellivision-type clone) rest in cradles to the left and right, though do not truly fit visually into the design of the console (maybe another afterthought).
-The Arcadia 2001 does sport one of the longest video RF cables I have seen - 12' long.
-The plug for the 12 Volt external power supply and a Channel 3/4 switch adorn the back side of this system.
-There are two (2) screw 'holes' on the back as well.
-I have no idea what these are used for.

-Underneath the hood, the Arcadia 2001 was powered by Signetics 2650 CPU running at 3.58 MHz which produced games in 8 colors and at a screen resolution of 208 x 108.
-The best way to describe games for the Arcadia 2001 is to think of an Atari 2600 release and inject it with a heavy does of steroids.
+Underneath the hood, the Arcadia 2001 was powered by Signetics 2650 running at 3.58 MHz which produced games in 8 colors and at a screen resolution of 208 x 108.
+The best way to describe games for the Arcadia 2001 is to think of an Atari 2600 release and inject it with a light dose of steroids.
 The Arcadia 2001 was a more powerful machine that the console it was intended to dethrone, but Emerson lacked a critical component for success in the console wars - third party support.

 Cartridges came in two different sizes and are black in color (USA) with well rendered artwork adorning the front of the cart (almost like a mini water color painting) and game instructions on the back.
 The title is displayed along the 'spine' of the cartridge in easy to read 'rainbow' lettering.
 The silver colored boxes are similar in size to the Atari 2600, but much more sturdy and are handsomely numbered.
 Many games come packaged with a controller overlay identical to the same concept used by Intellivision.

 Development for the Arcadia 2001 ceased about one year after its debut.
-Unable to compete with technologically superior consoles that were released at virtually the same time (Atari 5200 and Coleco ColecoVision) coupled with the lack of third party software support sealed this system's fate.
+Unable to compete with technologically superior consoles that were released at virtually the same time (Atari 5200 and ColecoVision) coupled with the lack of third party software support sealed this system's fate.

 Prices seem to fluctuate greatly on this system and appear to be dependant on the respective model.
 Though this console was a relative failure and a mere blip on the radar, it is not that rare and can be easily obtained.